appfeel/admob-google-cordova/README.md

       // Set AdMobAds options:
       admob.setOptions({
         publisherId:           "ca-app-pub-XXXXXXXXXXXXXXXX/BBBBBBBBBB",  // Required
         interstitialAdId:      "ca-app-pub-XXXXXXXXXXXXXXXX/IIIIIIIIII",  // Optional
+        autoShowBanner:        true,                                      // Optional
+        autoShowRInterstitial: false,                                     // Optional
+        autoShowRewarded:      false,                                     // Optional
         tappxIdiOS:            "/XXXXXXXXX/Pub-XXXX-iOS-IIII",            // Optional
         tappxIdAndroid:        "/XXXXXXXXX/Pub-XXXX-Android-AAAA",        // Optional
         tappxShare:            0.5                                        // Optional
       });

       // Start showing banners (atomatic when autoShowBanner is set to true) admob.createBannerView();

-      // Request interstitial (will present automatically when autoShowInterstitial is set to true) admob.requestInterstitialAd();
+      // Request interstitial ad (will present automatically when autoShowInterstitial is set to true) admob.requestInterstitialAd();

+      // Request rewarded ad (will present automatically when autoShowRewarded is set to true) admob.requestRewardedAd();
     }

     document.addEventListener("deviceready", onDeviceReady, false);
 ```

 If you don't specify tappxId, no tappx requests will be placed (even if you specify a tappxShare).
 [See Tappx configuration](https://github.com/appfeel/admob-google-cordova/wiki/Tappx-configuration) for more detailed info.

-:warning: Be sure to only fire on "deviceready" otherwise, the plugin would not work.
+:warning: Be sure to start ads on "deviceready" event otherwise, the plugin would not work.

 ---
 ## Full documentation ##